Stability Selection

 # Note: this works because colnames are already "time" and "status".

-# "time" and "status".
+# `time` and `status`.

-ycox <- select(simdata, time, status) |> as.matrix()
+ycox <- data.matrix(select(simdata, time, status))

-stab_sel_cox <- stability_selection(xcox, ycox, kernel = "Cox", r_seed = 3)
+stab_sel_cox <- stability_selection(xcox, ycox, kernel = "cox", r_seed = 3)

-#> ✓ Using kernel: 'Cox' and 1 core (serial)
+#> ✓ Using kernel: 'cox' and 1 core (serial)

 # Test for class `stab_sel`